kwai/blaze/dev/testenv/README.md

 testenv
 ===

-Setup an environment for testing spark-blaze-extension
+Setup an environment for testing spark-auron-extension

 ### step-1: download and install hadoop/hive/spark